experimentzone-team/ExperimentZoneSite/collections/_posts/2022-07-22-founders-story.md

 Experiment Zone is a leading CRO agency, founded in 2017 and headquartered in Austin, Texas.
 We help companies improve their customer experiences using scientific methods, so they can get more revenue and grow.

-Our team began our journey focused on DTC eCommerce websites and helping customers create experiences that enabled customers from browsing to order products online.
-We’ve expanded to additional markets, including B2B and B2C businesses in retail & eCommerce, SaaS & software, finance, and fintech, health & wellness, and construction, among many others.
+Our team began our journey focused on DTC ecommerce websites and helping customers create experiences that enabled customers from browsing to order products online.
+We’ve expanded to additional markets, including B2B and B2C businesses in retail & ecommerce, SaaS & software, finance, and fintech, health & wellness, and construction, among many others.
 We’re passionate about helping your team connect with your customer and get them to take the desired action on your website.

 <br/>